-But what if you don't have or don't want to have a Hue Bridge?
+But what if you don't want the Hue Bridge?
+The good news is that you haven't hit a dead end.
 Thanks to the Hue bulbs' compatibility with the Zigbee standard, there are other ways to get access to your Hue bulbs, without all the official gear.

 Using the Hue Dimmer Switch